Why use Servy?

 Support & Contributing

 Servy is free and open-source.
-If you are using this tool in a commercial or revenue-generating context, or if you find it valuable, we strongly encourage you to give back to the project.
-You can support the project through GitHub Sponsors (one-time or monthly), PayPal, or Buy Me a Coffee.
+If you are using it in a commercial or revenue-generating context, or simply find it valuable, consider supporting the project via GitHub Sponsors, PayPal, or Buy Me a Coffee.

 Open-source software requires time, effort, and resources to maintain.
 Every contribution, big or small, makes a difference and motivates continued work on features, bug fixes, and new ideas.